Te whakamahia o te tūkapi i ngā waitohu īmēraPronoun use in email signatures

 - Include your pronouns in your LinkedIn profile by adding them after your last name.

-- Ask people politely what pronouns they use – we shouldn’t assume pronouns based on appearance, name or any other factor.
+- Ask people politely what pronouns they use — don’t assume pronouns based on appearance, name or any other factor.

 - Don’t use the term ‘preferred’ or ‘gender’ pronouns — although people often mean well when they use these terms it can imply that pronoun selection is a preference rather than a requirement and using ‘gender’ can ignore agender people.